scrappyCoco/TransactSqlValidation/Readme.md

 ### Coding4Fun.SR1006: TOP (N) Requires ORDER BY Clause

-This rule searches for variables, that can be assigned with values, but are note used.
+This rule searches for variables, that can be assigned with values, but are not used.

 Example: